luci/luci-go/auth_service/README.md

 entity group.
 This entity group has a revision number associated with it, which is incremented with every transactional change (e.g. when groups are updated).

+For every revision, Auth Service:
+1. creates a consistent snapshot of AuthDB at this particular revision
+1. updates its internal latest AuthDB snapshot so it can be served over `/auth_service/api/v1/authdb/revisions/<revId>` and the RPC method `auth.service.AuthDB/GetSnapshot`.
-For every revision Auth Service creates a consistent snapshot of AuthDB at this particular revision, signs it, uploads it to a preconfigured Google Storage bucket, starts serving it over `/auth_service/api/v1/authdb/revisions/...` endpoint, sends a PubSub notification to a preconfigured PubSub topic, and finally uploads the snapshot (via POST HTTP request) to all registered web hooks until all of them acknowledge it.
+1. signs the AuthDB and uploads it to a preconfigured Google Storage bucket
+1. sends a PubSub notification to a preconfigured PubSub topic; and finally
+1. uploads the snapshot (via POST HTTP request) to all registered web hooks until all of them acknowledge it.

 It is distributed in a such diverse way for backward compatibility with variety